Sales prices and price calculation

 1.2.
 Working with existing sales prices

-As soon as you create a new sales price, it is automatically added to the overview in the menu Setup » Item » Sales prices.
+As soon as you create a sales price, it is automatically added to the overview in the menu Setup » Item » Sales prices.

 1.2.1.
 Searching for sales prices